• Webinars

 Note

-NCache also provides the flexibility to resync cache if items are invalidated due to expiration or eviction.
-This keeps the data afresh in the cache, and reduces network trips to the database to fetch the expired items.
+NCache also provides users with the flexibility to synchronize the cache if items are invalidated due to Expiration or Eviction.
+This keeps the data fresh in the cache and reduces network trips to the database to fetch the expired items.

-All entities of the database model need to be serialized in order to be stored in NCache, therefore they have to be marked as serializable.
+Before configuring a EF Core Cache, all entities in any database model need to be serialized to store in NCache, therefore, they have to be marked as serializable.

 [Serializable]